U.S. states say Anthem too slow to inform customers of breach

 "The delay in notifying those impacted is unreasonable and is causing unnecessary added worry to an already concerned population of Anthem customers," said the letter, which was sent on Tuesday by Connecticut Attorney General George Jepsen on behalf of Connecticut and nine other states.

-The letter asked the No. 2 U.S. health insurer to compensate any consumers who are victims of scams, if the fraud occurs before Anthem notifies them of the breach, and offer them free credit monitoring.
+The letter asked the No. 2 U.S. health insurer to compensate any consumers who are victims of scams, if the fraud occurs before Anthem notifies them of the breach and offers them free credit monitoring.

 "Anthem must commit to reimbursing consumers for any losses associated with this breach during the time period between the breach and the date that the company provides access